 - Control other smart home products such as lights, thermostats, plugs and doorbells

 The Amazon Fire TV Cube offers 4K Ultra HD streaming and built-in Alexa for £109.99.
-It’s available from Amazon, as well as retailers such as AO.com, Argos, Currys PC World and Very.
+It's available from Amazon, as well as retailers such as Currys PC World and Argos.
 Its cheaper counterpart, the Fire TV Stick 4K is on sale for £49.99.

 Is Fire TV Cube good value for money?

 There's no getting away from the fact that the Fire TV Cube is on the more expensive end of the scale in comparison to some 4K smart TV stick offerings.
 For example, Roku Premiere and Amazon's own Fire TV Stick 4K are both more than half the price.

 However, you do get Amazon's AI assistant, Alexa, fully integrated so you are essentially getting two products in one – an Amazon Fire TV Stick and Echo smart speaker combined.
 And, while it does cost over £100, there are also smart TV devices out there that still cost even more such as Apple TV 4K, which has a starting price of £179.

 For those who have been interested in buying one of Amazon's smart home devices for a while, the Fire TV Cube could be a brilliant way to get two, save on space (limit the cables), and save a little bit of money, too.